-Prepayments and Other deferred charges and noncurrent assets of O&R, net of accumulated depreciation, included \$1 million and \$3 million, respectively at December 31, 2020, related to implementation costs incurred in cloud computing arrangements.
-The amounts recorded in 2019 were not material.
+Prepayments and Other deferred charges and noncurrent assets of O&R, net of accumulated depreciation, included \$1 million and \$3 million, respectively at December 31, 2021 and 2020, related to implementation costs incurred in cloud computing arrangements.
 Depreciation on these assets is computed using the straight-line method for financial statement purposes over their estimated useful lives.
-Depreciation expense related to these assets incurred during the year ended December 31, 2020 was \$1 million.
-Accumulated depreciation related to these assets was \$2 million at December 31, 2020 and was not material at December 31, 2019.
+Depreciation expense related to these assets was \$1 million for each of the years ended December 31, 2021 and 2020.
+Accumulated depreciation related to these assets was \$3 million and \$2 million at December 31, 2021 and 2020.